by Mark Longo, Director of the Engineers Labor-Employer Cooperative (ELEC825)

 The good news is that the technology to get these systems fixed already exists.
 Cutting-edge sensor technology can gather data on our water supply, helping us to identify leaks, measure water quality, and get ahead of costly infrastructure failures.
 The technology to improve and maintain these complex systems exists, now we just need the political motivation to invest in them.

 Investing in our water and energy systems will create jobs, boost economic growth and efficiency, and make New Jersey a better place to work and live.
-It won’t be easy, but at ELEC 825 we fight to build a better New Jersey, and this is a battle we intend to win.
+It won’t be easy, but at ELEC825 825 we fight to build a better New Jersey, and this is a battle we intend to win.
 To find out more about how we can upgrade and repair the state’s infrastructure systems, go to www.roadtorepair.com.

-Mark Longo is the Director of the Engineers Labor-Employer Cooperative (ELEC), a labor-management organization that promotes economic development, investments in infrastructure and construction to provide opportunities for developers, union contractors and members of Operating Engineers Local 825.
+Mark Longo is the Director of the Engineers Labor-Employer Cooperative (ELEC825), a labor-management organization that promotes economic development, investments in infrastructure and construction to provide opportunities for developers, union contractors and members of Operating Engineers Local 825.